WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 ##### Q&A

 - Q (Mark Lam): Regarding API, is the only way parsing string? .
 A: There's two, one for generation and one for taking it.
 Q: Can you use map the file?
 Around the memory footprint.
 A: It might be possible, Q: Does the bytecode format (instruction stream) lend itself into memory mapping?
 A: Current just allocates memory, but instruction stream should be able to.
 Q: On PC, what does architecture dependency?
 A: Endianness, can be different if compiler is changed, cache entry is copied into the file so the layout of the memory of the class must be the same (including alignment).
-- (Ben Niham): I don't think this disk cache is in use for Safari but there might be some internal usecase.
+- (Ben Niham): I don't think this disk cache is in use for Safari but there might be some internal use case.
 There might be a private API for some case.
 (Basuke) Disk cache is also used in same boot session or if binary is rebuilt, it won't be used.
 (Mark Lam) We do have some internal cases.
 We don't use across boot sessions for security.
 (Basuke) For this I disabled that with fixed info.
 - (Yusuke) Measured result looks following, would like to followup Mark's question around memory usage.
 Would suggest mmap from the file.
 Usually footprint doesn't count this memory.
 Some data would need to be regenerated, but some could be used fixed.
 Another thing is following up why why cache on disk, we don't have a precompiled file.
-- Q (Basuke): After evaluation what is purpose of source code A (Yusuke): If bytecode cache is not enabled, we need source code even if entirely done.
+- Q (Basuke): After evaluation what is purpose of source code A?
+- (Yusuke): If bytecode cache is not enabled, we need source code even if entirely done.
 We need a string right now for bytecode cache today, error handling case.
 I don't think this is mandatory for bytecode cache, we might need to do plumbing but it should be possible.
-- (Basuke) Right now looks like main use-case is for generating hash for the code cache (Yusuke) If we are using a pregenerated bytecode cache file, right now it probably doesn't work, but if we do some work, I don't think there's a super large blocking issue that would avoid purging the source string.
+- (Basuke) Right now looks like main use-case is for generating hash for the code cache
+- (Yusuke) If we are using a pre-generated bytecode cache file, right now it probably doesn't work, but if we do some work, I don't think there's a super large blocking issue that would avoid purging the source string.
 - (Mark Lam) Function.toString is another case.
 Have you tried to apply this to the builtins as we build those into the binary.
 - Q (Basuke) Entire instruction stream is generated at beginning?
-A (Mark Lam) No. (Yusuke) For one function, but not for inner functions for outer function.
+- A (Mark Lam) No.
+- (Yusuke) For one function, but not for inner functions for outer function.
 Current bytecode cache, every time each calling function build up bytecode.
 If we want to forcibly generate all instruction stream we need to do so.
 If you made something that forced generation of all functions then you wouldn't need the source, but we have different instruction stream for constructor or other function so each function could have 2 instruction streams when called normally or from new.
 Which might generate a lot of unused code.
-- (Mark Lam) There's a jsc option for eagerly generate bytecode.
+- (Mark Lam) There's a JSC option for eagerly generate bytecode.
 - (Yusuke) Given the result, the hybrid result seems to be good.
 If previous run didn't generate a function then generate it from source will probably work.
 If eager generates too much code.
 - (Alex) In a similar case, I store bytecode and source so that if I change the bytecode it can generate it for a reason like that.
-(Basuke) This may help for cases on upgrading.
+- (Basuke) This may help for cases on upgrading.
 - (Mark Lam) - The inspector will cause throwing away of bytecode.

 #### clang-tidy on JSC